aimacode/aima-glossary/glossary.md

 In propositional logic, conjunction elimination (also called and elimination, ∧ elimination, or simplification0 is a valid immediate inference, argument form and rule of inference which makes the inference that, if the conjunction A and B is true, then A is true, and B is true.
 The rule makes it possible to shorten longer proofs by deriving one of the conjuncts of a conjunction on a line by itself.

 ## AND-parallelism

+In parallel logic programming, AND-parallelism is one of the two types of of parallelism.
+In AND-parallelism, the portions of conjunctive goal are pursued in parallel.

 ## angelic nondeterminism